A Guide To Residential Mosquito Control

 Grow Mosquito-Repellant Plants

 Certain plants that you can include in your outdoor garden work to repel mosquitoes from your yard.
 Lavender, citronella, and marigolds are a few flowering plants that add a touch of color while also keeping mosquitoes away.

 Arrange for Reduction Treatments

 Sometimes, mosquito seasons are worse than others, and even the best methods may not be enough to keep these insects off your property.
-When this happens, you can use professional mosquito treatments to reduce the populations so your mosquito prevention efforts are more effective.
+When this happens, you can use commercial mosquito treatments to reduce the populations so your mosquito prevention efforts are more effective.

 Our team at The Original Bugman Pest Elimination, Inc. is always ready to help you rid your property of mosquitoes and other bothersome pests.
-Contact us today to schedule your pest inspection and home mosquito prevention program today.
+Contact the best pest control expert in Ballentine to schedule your pest inspection and home mosquito prevention program today.